-Reviewing and providing input into finalizing planning documents, and Prioritizing transportation improvement projects from the regional perspective.
+- Reviewing and providing input into finalizing planning documents. - Prioritizing transportation improvement projects from the regional perspective.

 In partnership with the residents of the communities in the region, the mission of the RTP is to promote the efficient and effective movement of people and goods into and through GRADD by linking population centers with accessible transportation facilities, thereby enhancing the quality of life and economic development in the Green River Area Development District.
-RTC meetings will be open to the public and the meeting agenda will include a public comment period.
-This action will be made available to allow the public ample opportunities to provide information, concerns, and issues for consideration by the regional committee.
+RTC meetings are open to the public and meeting agendas include a public comment period.
+This action is available to allow the public ample opportunities to provide information, concerns, and issues for consideration by the regional committee.
 Any comments received will be documented by the GRADD Regional Transportation Planner and provided to the KYTC Division of Planning.